chainslake/chainslake.github.io/_posts/2024-08-05-top-contracts-are-interacted-with-by-the-richest-wallets-on-ethereum.md

 description: Explain how to build the API on chainslake which get contracts are interacted with by the richest wallets on Ethereum
 ---

 Continuing from the previous post, today’s insight is the top contracts that receive the most interactions from the richest wallets on ethereum.
-The API for this insight is ready and you can find it at the end of this post.
+The API and UI for this insight is ready and you can find it at the end of this post.

 ## Why I need this knowledge?